DrTechDaddy/ChromaKlavar/README.md

 - For an example and discussion of the ChromaTonnetz notation, see *(TBD)*
 - To create a score, see dtdChromaKalvarHowTo. *(TBD)*
-- To understand the internal structure of the software, see dtdChromaKlaverDevLog. *(TBD)*
+- To understand the internal structure of the software, see dtdChromaKlavarDevLog. *(TBD)*
 - Some example scores are posted. *(TBD)*

 This project was undertaken as a "proof of concept" in 2015.